How Can We Help?

 The Fiqh of It

 In Islamic law (Shari’ah) a woman is menopausal when she reaches 55 lunar years (53 solar years and 4 months).
 Prior to this age, any colour of blood that exits the body is considered menstruation (hayd) (Al-Muhit al-Burhani 212/1).
-Many women will notice a reduction in the number of days they bleed – as long as they have not reached the age of menopause and the bleeding lasts between 3-10 days, it will be hayd.
+Many women will notice a variation in the number of days they bleed.
+As long as they have not reached the age of menopause and the bleeding lasts between 3-10 days, it will be hayd.
 Essentially, the rulings of hayd apply in their entirety until she reaches 55 lunar years.

 Once she reaches this age, vaginal blood will only be considered hayd if it is her regular menstrual colour, or if the blood is black or red and continues for a minimum of three days (Manhal al-Waridin p.166).
 Any other colour will be considered irregular bleeding (istihada), in which she continues her prayers and fasts, keeping in mind the rulings of istihada for purity before prayer.